Petreon/Flask-RestxAPI/README.md

 - $ flask shell
 - db.create_all()

+## Run Tests
+only need to run pytest in the root folder
+- $ pytest

 # API ROUTES
 when a JWT token is required we need to put in the headers, Authorization : value: Bearer token_id